Home » Business Email Etiquette Articles » Why You Should Down-edit Email Responses

 Business Email Down-Editing provides clarity and efficiency for both sides.

 Recently, I was complimented twice about how I respond to emails.
-This is because I down-edit.
+This is mainly because I down-edit.

-Both clients who mentioned this loved that I responded point by point to their inquiries instead of just hitting reply and top-posting.
+Both clients who mentioned this appreciated that I responded point by point to their inquiries, rather than simply replying and top-posting.
 They stated they had never communicated with anyone so good at “it.”

 One of the other comments was that they knew exactly what I was responding to, which they called refreshing.
-But, unfortunately, too many just hit reply and write their reply at the top of the email and, in the process, do not respond to questions or points made.
+Unfortunately, many simply hit reply and write their response at the top of the email, failing to address all the questions or points made.

 That made me wonder why some may be better at down-editing than others.
 Just like most things online, we are all self-taught.
-Maybe it’s because they are winging it.
+Maybe it’s because they are unaware of the benefit of down-editing their emails.
+I’ll go with that.

 Folks come here looking for guidance and clarification.
-So, today, let’s discuss how to reply to an email by down-editing properly.
+Today, let’s discuss how to reply to an email properly by editing it down.

 What is Top Posting?